thedarkale/website4/content/pages/privacy.md

 ---
-template: "page"
+template: 'page'
-title: "Privacy Policy"
+title: 'Privacy Policy'
-description: "This is a description on Privacy Policy"
+description: 'This is a description on Privacy Policy'
-slug: "privacy"
+slug: 'privacy'
 ---